KaioHSG/secure-oc/README.md

 .\oc.ps1 serve
 ```

-Runs the server in the current terminal, showing opencode's logs.
+Runs the server in the current terminal, showing OpenCode's logs.
 Close the terminal or press Ctrl+C to stop.
 Other terminals can still attach.

 ### 5. Background persistent server (daemon)